reaster/blockfrost_api/README.md

 # blockfrost (EXPERIMENTAL)
 Blockfrost is an API as a service that allows users to interact with the Cardano blockchain and parts of its ecosystem.

+## Author Notes

+This document is a code generation artifact, refer to [NOTES](NOTES.md) for usage tips, issues and implementation notes.

 ## Authentication

 After signing up on https://blockfrost.io, a `project_id` token is automatically generated for each project.